Atmosphere/atmosphere-samples/samples/chat-node-client/README.md

 % node chat-client.js
 ```

+This chat-client program supports websocket, sse, and long-polling and allows
+you to select your preferred protocol.

 Note the old npm package atmosphere-client has been migrated to npm package atmosphere.js.
 For further information, see https://www.npmjs.com/package/atmosphere.js